-The year 2021 was massive for cryptocurrency investing with many jumping on the cryptocurrency bandwagon.
+The last few years was massive for cryptocurrency investing with many jumping on the cryptocurrency bandwagon.
 According to a 2021 survey by NORC, a nonprofit research group, 13% of Americans had purchased or traded crypto between July 2020 and July 2021.

 If you’ve recently invested in crypto, you may be wondering if you need to pay taxes on your investments.
 Learn more about how crypto is viewed and taxed by the IRS, how to report it on your taxes this year and how to be prepared come tax time.